jamesfifer/StaghornFlow/README.md

 # Transcriptome assembly
 Step 1) Trim files using Trimmmomatic.sh script.
 Sequences were trimmed using TRIMMOMATIC (ILLUMINACLIP:TruSeq3-PE.fa:2:30:10 LEADING:3 TRAILING:3 SLIDINGWINDOW:4:15 MINLEN:35:-phred33)  (Bolger, Lohse, & Usadel, 2014), which removes low quality nucleotides with bp ≤35 and sequencing adapters, per default settings.

 Step 2) Use tophat.sh on trimmed combined fq files.
-All quality-filtered paired reads were aligned against the publicly available A. digitifera genome (Shinzato et al., 2011), using the splice-junction mapper TopHat2 (Kim et al., 2013).
-Using the resulting BAM files, a reference transcriptome for A. cf. pulchra was assembled via the genome-guided version of the Trinity transcriptome assembler (Haas et al., 2013), with the A. digitifera genome (Shinzato et al., 2011) as a guide.
+All quality-filtered paired reads were aligned against the publicly available A. digitifera genome (Shinzato et al., 2011) and Cladocopium goreaui genome (Liu et al, 2018), using the splice-junction mapper TopHat2 (Kim et al., 2013) .
+Using the resulting BAM files, two reference transcriptomes, one for A. cf. pulchra and one for Cladocopium sp. were assembled via the genome-guided version of the Trinity transcriptome assembler (Haas et al., 2013), with the A. digitifera genome (Shinzato et al., 2011) or C. goreaui genome (Liu et al, 2018) as a guide.

 Step 3) Use the parallelBlast.sh to split the fasta into one file per sequence in order to run in parallel.
-This script blasts against NCBI nt database and retains hits that match scleractinian with an evalue cutoff of 1e-5.
-This creates a coralcontigs.txt file
+This script blasts against NCBI nt database and retains hits that match scleractinian with an evalue cutoff of 1e-5 (for sym blasted against nr databased and retained Dinophyceae hits).
+This creates a coralcontigs.txt or a symcontigs.txt file

-Step 4) Filter out contigs from the coralcontigs.txt file with <300bp using the 300bpfilter.sh & contigs_to_fasta.py
+Step 4) Filter out contigs from the sym or coralcontigs.txt file with <300bp using the 300bpfilter.sh & contigs_to_fasta.py

 Step 5) Filter out rRNA with rRNAblast.sh and remove.rRNA.sh.